buraglio/draft-ghnb-v6ops-rfc3849-update/draft-ghnb-v6ops-rfc3849-update.md

 allocations or assignments of IPv6 address space.
 The reservation of a further /20 address prefix for documentation purposes avoids such conflicts.

-# Current Assignment and Alloication Data
+# Current Assignment and Allocation Data

 According to the allocation and assignment data published by the Regional Internet Registries,